 02 X DESCRIPTION

-A hammam is not just a space of wellness where take care of yourself, but it is also a space for social connections and relationships.
+A Hammam is not just a space of wellness where take care of yourself: it’s also a space for social connections and relationships.

 The spaces of both paths with similar climatic conditions are close each other and they follow the solar exposition logic, for this reason the calidarium is in the Southern part and it shows large openings to the garden.
-On the other hand the frigidarium is located in the Northern part, covered by an hermetic volume that minimizes solar gains.
+On the other hand, the frigidarium is in the Northern part, covered by a hermetic volume that minimizes solar gains.

-Windcatchers, traditional Persian constructions, are devices that refresh internal spaces using natural ventilation and they are in direct communication with rooms that require cooling and humidification to reach the fixed climatic conditions.
+Another feature of the Hammam are windcatchers, traditional Persian constructions.
+They are devices that refresh internal spaces using natural ventilation, in direct communication with rooms that require cooling and humidification to reach the fixed climatic conditions.

-In the garden guests could enjoy a promenade in the nature, enriched by expositive areas for contemporary artists that use wind as essential element for their works, evaporative totems that release perfumed aromas, the night-sky room, cold and relaxing and boardwalks that allows to admire the wonderful landscape of Yazd and discover all the refreshing breezes blowing over the roofs of the city.
+In the Hammam there is also a garden where guests could enjoy a promenade in the nature, enriched by expositive areas for contemporary artists that use wind as essential element for their works, evaporative totems that release perfumed aromas, the night-sky room, cold and relaxing and boardwalks that allows to admire the wonderful landscape of Yazd and discover all the refreshing breezes blowing over the roofs of the city.

 04 X ABOUT